jamesbontempo/node-dataset/README.md

 ```js
 const new_dataset = dataset.sort("field1 desc, field 2");
 ```
-If no sort order ("asc" or "desc") is supplied, the default is "asc".
+If no sort order---"asc" for ascending, "desc" for descending---is supplied, the default is "asc".

 For those who prefer SQL-style naming, the `orderby` method is a direct replacement for `sort`:
 ```js